otto-torino/DataTable/README.md

 - Client: manages a whole set of data (pagination, sorting and filtering can be addressed by the table itself clientside)
 - Rtk: manage a set of data retrieved through RTK query (server-side pagination sorting and filtering)

+It's designed to work with MUI, but you can write yoor own adapter to support other design frameworks

+## Dependencies

+- styled-components
+- smooth-dnd
+- redux (if using RTK DataTable)
+- react-redux (if using RTK DataTable)
+- @reduxjs/toolkit (if using RTK DataTable)
+- ramda
+- react-csv
+- @fontsource/roboto
+- @mui/icons-material
+- @mui/material
+- @mui/styled-engine-sc

 ## Example

   ``` jsx